ninya9k/anonstream/README.md

 HiddenServiceDir $PROJECT_ROOT/hidden_service
 HiddenServicePort 80 127.0.0.1:5000
 ```
 where `$PROJECT_ROOT` is the root folder of this project.
 When you reload tor it will create the `hidden_service` directory and your website will be online.
 Your onion address is in `hidden_service/hostname`.
+You only need to do this once.

 ### While streaming

-To appear as the broadcaster in chat, go to `/broadcaster` and log in with the username `braodcaster` and the password printed in your terminal when you started Flask.
+To appear as the broadcaster in chat, go to `/broadcaster` and log in with the username `broadcaster` and the password printed in your terminal when you started Flask.

 You can change the stream title while streaming and it will update for all viewers.
 Edit `title.txt` to do that.